image

 Outdoor triggers:

-–air pollution- air pollutants efect children more than adults because they have smaller and narrower airways than adults.
+–Air Pollution- air pollutants efect children more than adults because they have smaller and narrower airways than adults.
 Secondly children tend to breathe mostly by mouth when they play or exercise and thus the air that enters the lungs is less filtered and this exposes them to more pollutants and triggers.

 A study conducted by central pollution control board (cpcb) has found that almost every third child in delhi had reduced lung function due to air pollution.